zackmacharia/PaloAltoNetworks/Firewall/Descriptors/README.md

 ## Usage Guidelines:
 Update the key.py file with your API key.
-If decide to store the key.py in a different directory from where the descriptors.py file is located make sure you make modifications to the code with the full path.
+If the key.py is stored in a different directory from where the descriptors.py file is located make sure you make modifications to the code with the full path.

 ## Example: Running the script
 Change directory to where your script is located